Writing a design brief can be time consuming and frustrating.

 - How do customers currently buy from your business?

 - What makes your business unique within the marketplace?

-Any form of design project relies on all parties having a clear understanding of the business they’re working with, and the sector they’re working in.
+Every design project relies on all parties having a clear understanding of the business they’re working with and the sector they’re working in.

-The more you can offer in the first instance, the better.
+The more you can offer in the first instance here, the better.

-It’s great that a decision has been made, but let your agency know why.
+It’s great that a decision has been made, but let your design agency know why.

 Your goal for a branding project, could simply be something like:

 “We need a new brand identity to help us stand out from the noise.
-The market place we operate in, is crowded.
-Therefore, differentiate matters.
+The market place we operate in is crowded.
+Therefore, differentiation matters.
 Our space is saturated with boring brands, we want to make a difference with the way we look.”